RamonOpazo/AmigasVntg_Catalog/README.md

 Pictures are created using a 4:3 aspect ratio, thus, following a normalized size of 1920 × 1440 px (height and width, respectively.)
 All the pictures are in the `.jpg` format, saved with the highest quality setting.

+Each Campaign has a `.csv` file named as the campaign prefixing a period.
+In the case of the aforementioned campaing, the file is named `.AVC_2021_001.csv`.
+These files are used to import the data of each item to the website.